top of page

 • Jul 16

-When business is tough, especially for small companies with only one employee, it’s tempting to look for quick fixes — like cutting salaries or working hours to stay afloat.
-But South African labour law is clear: you cannot just change an employee’s conditions of employment unilaterally, even if your company is in financial distress.
+When business is tough, especially for small companies with only one employee, it’s tempting to look for quick fixes.
+Cutting salaries or reducing working hours may seem like a solution to stay afloat.
+However, South African labour law is clear: you cannot change an employee’s conditions of employment unilaterally, even if your company is in financial distress.

 Let’s unpack what you need to know before taking that step.